France PassFrom ₹ 10,029 From ₹ 10,029 Eurail

-The France Rail Pass Pass is packed with bonuses to make your trip even more enjoyable.
+The Eurail France Pass is packed with bonuses to make your trip even more enjoyable.
 Hotel discounts, reduced museum fares and more are included in your pass.

-Whether you are the adventurous traveller or the avid planner the France Rail Pass is your pass to freedom and the key to an unforgettable trip!
+Whether you are the adventurous traveller or the avid planner the Eurail France Pass is your pass to freedom and the key to an unforgettable trip!-

 Things to know

-Who can buy a rail pass?Any person living in a non-European country can use the France Rail Pass.
-Please note that residents of Tunisia, Morocco and Algeria are not eligible.
+Who can buy a rail pass?Any person living in a non-European country can use the France Pass.
+Please note that residents of Russia and Turkey are not eligible.

 A seat reservation is a guaranteed seat on board a train.